WuerthPhoenix/tornado/README.md

 * SMS
 * Operating system and authorization events

 ### Engine

 The *Engine* is the second step of the pipeline.
 It receives and processes the events produced by the *Collectors*.
 The outcome of this step is fully defined by a processing tree composed of *Filters* and *Rule Sets*.

 A *Filter* is a processing node that defines an access condition on the children nodes.

+An *Iterator* is a processing node that can iterate over an array or object from the input event.

 A *Rule Set* is a node that contains an ordered set of *Rules*, where each *Rule* determines:

 * The conditions a *Tornado Event* has to respect to match it
 * The actions to be executed in case of a match

 The processing tree is parsed at startup from a configuration folder where the node definitions are stored in JSON format.

 When an event matches one or more *Rules*, the Engine produces a set of *Actions* and forwards them to one or more *Executors*.

 ### Executors